 - On the assumptions that beneficiaries can be convinced that their feedback is anonymous, which it is.

-- To read more on motivating India’s community workers, read Nava Ashraf’s column on Ideas for India http://www.ideasforindia.in/article.aspx?article_id=89, and a synthesis of J-PAL research on incentives for attendance here: http://www.povertyactionlab.org/publication/absenteeism-showing-first-step
+- To read more on motivating India’s community workers, read Nava Ashraf’s column on Ideas for India:https://www.ideasforindia.in/topics/macroeconomics/how-to-motivate-indias-community-workers.html, and a synthesis of J-PAL research on incentives for attendance here: http://www.povertyactionlab.org/publication/absenteeism-showing-first-step

 - World Bank funded government body facilitating women’s self-help-groups in Bihar.
 Read more here: www.brlp.in